QuickBASIC/MoneroFlags/README.md

 Flags for other cryptocurrencies or cryptocurrency cultures (memes) will be accepted if well designed.

 [![Creative Commons Attribution Share-Alike 4.0 Licence](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

+*NOTE: This mod is no longer being maintained by me as I no longer actively play KSP.
+It has been kindly "adopted" by zer0Kerbal (https://github.com/zer0Kerbal) who will continue to make sure it's available and updated.
+Please reach out to him with any bugs or questions.
+If you have an existing install, please delete it and re-add it using CKAN to ensure you continue to get updates.*